PythonBlack-Sec/Mitre-Att-ck-Detection-with-Splunk/T1058-Registry Permission Weakness/README.md

-## Technique Description - Jorin
+## Technique Description - Jorin DELETE

-Adversaries will likely look for details about the network configuration and settings of systems they access or through information discovery of remote systems.
-Several operating system administration utilities exist that can be used to gather this information.
-Examples include Arp, ipconfig/ifconfig, nbtstat, and route.
+Registry keys play a virtal role and as such are a main target to adversaries looking to obtian persistence within a system.
+As such the permissions to access and modify them should be controlled but there are tool that can modify them if the permissions are not set appropriately.
+Some of those tools are as follows: controller, sc.exe, PowerShell and Reg.

 ## Execution (test script used)